-Individual Support Program (ISP)
+Individual Support Program (ISP) and Interactions Program (INT)

 The Hardisty K-9 School Individual Support Program (ISP) assists students with severe to profound developmental delays who may also experience physical, sensory or behavioural challenges or medical conditions.
 Students participate in programming to gain functional skills that enhance their quality of life.

 Students benefit from a positive, supportive and structured learning environment with programming tailored to meet their special education needs.
 Individual Support classrooms provide students with the structure, regular routines and close, constant supervision that they need.
 Students are supported in smaller sized classes by teachers and educational assistants with training and experience in special education.
 Classrooms are wheelchair accessible and provide students with adaptive equipment, furniture and assistive technology.
 In addition to program staff, a team of service providers and community agency supports can be available to meet student needs.
 Students are grouped into classes with other students of approximately the same age.